 - Anti-stigma and discrimination campaign work (e.g. Mental Health Awareness Week Uganda).
 We have made exceptional progress in this area and will prioritise these approaches regionally where it is crucially needed.

 Since 2017 our strategy has focused on improving services where we have identified a real gap.
 This includes a focus on making sure marginalised young people receive mental health care and support.

-Since 2018 we have supported online discussions on mental health especially depression, providing targeted support to young people experiencing poor mental health.
+In 2018 we adopted the idea of online discussions on mental health especially depression, providing targeted support to young people experiencing poor mental health.

 For 2019, we focused on addressing how we can leverage cognitive behavioural therapy for young people affected by conflict and effectively combine it with other interventions.